-As part of the path to a degree with purpose, the School of Arts and Sciences aims to stimulate a rich appreciation of and a thirst for knowledge.
-Overseen by the School of Arts and Sciences, the Arts and Sciences Core is designed to provide students with a breadth of knowledge in communication, humanities, behavior sciences, and natural sciences.
+Overseen by the School of Arts and Sciences, the Arts and Sciences Core provides students with a breadth of knowledge in communication, humanities, behavior sciences, and natural sciences.
 Effective communication, critical thinking, and historical perspectives are taught from a biblical perspective preparing students for academic success.

-Faculty within the School of Arts and Sciences provide personal attention helping students meet the challenges of today and thrive in a culturally diverse world.
+The faculty within the School of Arts and Sciences provide personal attention to help students meet the challenges of today and thrive in a culturally diverse world tomorrow.